30 BEAUTIFUL Banff Lakes You Have To Visit

 It’s the largest lake in Yoho National Park, and when you see the color of the water, it’s easy to see where the lake received its name.
 The sparkling emerald color lake is a stunning sight and one of the premier attractions in Yoho National Park.

 A walk around the lake is fantastic as you view the lake from different angles with a background of various mountains.
-The trail follows along the lakeshore and moves in and out of the forest.
-Its beauty can only be matched by Lake Louise and Moraine Lake.
+The trail follows the lakeshore and moves in and out of the forest.
+If you want to get out on the water, the Emerald Lake Boathouse operates here and offers canoe rentals for less than $100.

 Lake O Hara